gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

   caption: [Example program - functional loop unrolling.], ) <program-non-terminating>

-As with functional sensitivity for each abstract state of the program, in this the `while` loop a new context is generated @spa_interprocedural_analysis @few_lessons_interprocedural_analysis.
-Unrolling the first iteration of the loop as displayed in the above program, does not terminate for the given program, since the size of the state (on which functional sensitivity based itself) is not finite in this case.
-Therefore when considering functional sensitivity, the chosen state is to be considered carefully @spa_interprocedural_analysis.
+As with functional sensitivity for each abstract state of the program a new context is generated.
+The abstract state in the context of the example is a new iteration of the `while` loop @spa_interprocedural_analysis, @few_lessons_interprocedural_analysis.

+Unrolling the first iteration of the loop, as displayed in the above program @program-non-terminating (on which functional sensitivity based itself) is not finite in this case.
+Therefore, when considering functional sensitivity, the size of the state is to be considered carefully @spa_interprocedural_analysis.